-Reigning national champ over 1500m, 10 km, half and full marathon, Thijs Nijhuis is currently dominating the road running scene in Denmark.
-Until race day he will be sharing his personal training tips and routines.
+Olympic runner Thijs Nijhuis is dominating the road running scene in Denmark.
+Read and learn from his personal training tips and routines.

 At the CPH Half ’18, Thijs Nijhuis crossed the finish line to win the Danish national half marathon championships.

 Just before that, he had won the nationals over 1500 metres, and within the following year he also went on to claim the championship over the marathon and finally the 10 km distance at the Royal Run in Copenhagen.

 Denmark’s currently most stabile and versatile road runner is an experienced runner over middle and long distances alike.
 He is not only an excellent long-distance runner, he is fast, too!

 From now until September, Thijs Nijhuis will be sharing his training tips and personal training roautines and talk about his motivations, sources of inspiration, and how he chooses to prioritize his time and efforts to balance an every day life of running, partnership and medicine studies.